mohamedasuliman/GeoMorph/README.md

 # GeoMorph

-This repository contains the official PyTorch implementation of the paper [GeoMorph: Geometric Deep Learning for Cortical Surface Registration](https://openreview.net/forum?id=Cij-ebakhEU), accepted at the GeoMedIA 2022 workshop.
+This repository contains the official PyTorch implementation of the GeoMorph paper

 **Coming soon**